Terrence J. Coleman

 Fax: (415) 433-4816

 TERRY COLEMAN has been a partner with Pillsbury & Coleman, LLP (formerly, Pillsbury & Levinson), since 1999, specializing in the representation of policyholders in insurance bad faith and insurance coverage matters.
 Past clients include individuals as well as small businesses and large corporations.
 In 2002, Mr. Coleman tried the disability bad faith case of Randall Chapman, M.D. v.
 UnumProvident Corp., obtaining a $31.7 million jury verdict for a disabled eye surgeon.
 Mr. Coleman also led the HealthNet litigation in which he obtained injunctions prohibiting California’s largest HMO from canceling health insurance coverage to hundreds of families insured under plans issued to the San Francisco Trial Lawyers Association, the Organization of Women Architects and the Bay Area Chamber.
 Mr. Coleman is a frequent lecturer and author on insurance-related topics and serves on many boards.
-He currently serves as president of the San Francisco Trial Lawyers Association and is a past president of the St. Thomas More Society of San Francisco.
+He is Past President of the San Francisco Trial Lawyers Association and is a past president of the St. Thomas More Society of San Francisco.
 He is a Fellow of the American College of Coverage and Extracontractual Counsel.
 In 2003, Mr. Coleman also served as chair of the Insurance Section of the Association of Trial Lawyers of America (now AAJ).
 That same year, Mr. Coleman was a finalist for “Trial Lawyer of the Year” by the San Francisco Trial Lawyers Association.
-Mr. Coleman is “AV” rated by the prestigious Martindale-Hubbell organization and was named a Northern California “Super Lawyer” in 2006 through 2014.
+In 2023, Mr. Coleman received the “Civil Justice Award” by the San Francisco Trial Lawyers Association, in honor of his successful representation of a disabled professional football player against the National Football League.
+Mr. Coleman is “AV” rated by the prestigious Martindale-Hubbell organization and was named a Northern California “Super Lawyer” in 2006 through 2024.

 Background